-The 2022 Annual Meeting will be held entirely online via webcast to support the health and well-being of our shareholders, directors, employees and guests amidst the continuing public health impact of the COVID-19 pandemic.
+The 2023 Annual Meeting will be held entirely online via webcast.
 While you will not be able to attend the meeting at a physical location, we are committed to ensuring that shareholders will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
 You will be able to attend the meeting online, vote your shares electronically and submit questions during the virtual annual meeting.
-We are excited to embrace the latest technology to provide expanded access, allowing shareholders to participate from any location, at no cost to them.
+We are excited to provide expanded access, allowing shareholders to participate from any location, at no cost to them.